Lucky-ogolo/Lucky-ogolo/README.md

 ## Hi there 👋, I'm Lucky Ogolo- Data Analyst

 Welcome to my Github profile!
-I'm a Data Analyst with a growing passion for transforming raw data into meaninful insights that support smarter business decisions with tools like Excel,SQL and Power BI.
+I'm a Data Analyst with a growing passion for transforming raw data into meaningful insights that support smarter business decisions with tools like Excel,SQL and Power BI.
 I enjoy exploring data, building dashboards, and communicating insights clearly and effectively.

 ---